 Simply divine!
-Buttery, flavorful and fragrant, these rum butter cookies, Buttered Rum Butter Cookies, are the embodiment of a truly melt-in-your-mouth, delicate yet crisp, shortbread cookie.
+Buttery, flavorful and fragrant, these rum butter cookies, Buttered Rum Shortbread Cookies, are the embodiment of a truly melt-in-your-mouth, delicate yet crisp, shortbread cookie.
 Sandwiched with a dreamy, soft and creamy rum buttercream filling for the ultimate in taste sensations.
 You can’t stop at just one.
 Everyone will LOVE them!

 A New Christmas Cookie Classic:

-Buttered Rum Butter Cookies
+Buttered Rum Shortbread Cookies

 Quite simply, The Big Lug has impeccable taste and is the ultimate cookie connoisseur.
 Because he is incredibly handsome, and undoubtedly the best husband in the entire universe, I just melt and am only happy to whip up his favorite holiday cookies.
 Because he knows all that goes into each batch, he appreciates each nibble immensely.
 He even insists on lending a hand after all my messy cookie baking business by doing the dishes and cleanup!
 I am one lucky girl.